The RERC on AAC announces a $3,000 prize for the 2019 Student Research and Design Competition

 Author Archive | David McNaughton

-RERC on AAC partners will present at ATIA 2018 in Orlando, Florida.
+The RERC on AAC will be presenting at RESNA 2018 in Arlington, VA.